libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * TTL MAY be omitted.
 If it is present, it MUST be `0` (zero).
-Note that this differs from DNS RR wire-to-text conversion, as well as Version-independent format in (#independent).
+Note that this differs from DNS RR wire-to-text conversion, as well as [Version-independent Presentation Format](#independent).

 * CLASS MAY be omitted.
 If it is present, it MUST be `ANY`.